raspberrypilearning/whoopi-cushion/worksheet.md

 	![](images/pi-gpio2-connection.png)

-1. Clip a crocodile clip cable to one of the paper plates copper tape sections.
+1. Clip a crocodile clip cable to one of the paper plates' copper tape sections.

 1. Then connect the other end of the crocodile clip cable to the the male pin of one of the connected jumper wires.